ViniciusClement/ViniciusClement/README.md

 # Hi 👋, I'm Vinicius Clemente (CleQuill)
 ### Penetration Tester && Cybersecurity Researcher

-- 📔 I’m
+- 📔 I’m Penetration Tester
-- 📚 I’m currently learning
+- 📚 I’m currently learning Active Directory Pentest and and studing to  OSCP
-- 💬 Ask me about **buffer overflow, assembly, shellcoding, binary exploitation, exploit dev, malware dev, network, mobile pentesting and Source Code Review and so on**
+- 💬 Ask me about **API, WEB, Android, Wireless, Cloud and so on**
 - 📫 How to reach me **viniciusclemente9680@gmail.com**

 ### Connect with me: